20 Industries Where Jobs Are Coming Back

 • Change since 2007: 437,000 jobs lost

 Computer systems design.
-A lot of lower-end IT work has been outsourced to India, but companies still need talented systems designers and other well-trained technicians to develop customized software, keep up with new technology, and connect far-flung systems.
+A lot of lower-end IT work has been outsourced to India or replaced with AI, but companies still need talented systems designers and other well-trained technicians to develop customized software, keep up with new technology, and connect far-flung systems.
 This is likely to be one of the fastest-growing job markets over the next several years.

 • Jobs gained in 2010: 43,000